jphong125/stellaapic/Writerside/topics/Bonus-Win.md

 ## API URL

-Requested bonus win API URL will be notified individually, for security reasons.
+Requested "Bonus win" API URL will be notified individually, for security reasons.

 ### Parameters